Programming in Neut

 If you pass --mode release to neut build, assert does nothing.

-• Additional syntactic sugar is also available.
-For more, please see the language reference.
+- More syntactic sugar is also available.
+For more, see Terms.

-• If you want to call foreign functions (FFI), please see the here.
+- If you want to call foreign functions (FFI), see Statements.